 The increased risk of PC in long-standing T2DM has been suggested across different population of the world, including Asians[8–10].
 A recent report involving a large population (n = 112818 females and 46207 males respectively) over 30 years of cumulative exposure showed an increased risk of PDAC with long-standing diabetes over time (age-adjusted hazard ratio [HR] 2.16 [95%CI: 1.78-2.60])[11].
 Another recently published meta-analysis also suggested an increased PC related mortality with T2DM (relative risk [RR] 1.67; [95%CI: 1.30-2.14])[12].

 The summary of the evidence suggests that the reported RR for developing PDAC in long-term diabetes is modest and varies between 1.4-2.1[8,13].
 The risk may persist even after adjustment for obesity and smoking, two important and independent risk factors for PDAC[14].
 Additionally, PDAC risk is significantly more in NOD and although the risk reduces subsequently, it may remain significant as the duration of the diabetes gets longer as per few meta-analysis[13,15].
 However, a 2015 summary review of the available meta-analysis questioned the robustness of diabetes and PDAC association[16].
 Importantly, other population based studies did not find any association between long-standing diabetes and the development of PDAC[17,18].
-Thus, the elevated risk of PC in long-standing T2DM is confounded by the factor that both may originate from a common soil of obesity and IR.
+Thus, the elevated risk of PC in long-standing T2DM is confounded by the factor that may originate from a common soil of obesity and IR.
 Further, the role of different anti-diabetic medications as a risk modifier cannot be ignored while assessing the risk.

 The Mendelian randomization (MR) studies looking into causal association between long-standing diabetes and PC have yielded conflicting results.
 While some studies showed causal association, others did not[19,20].
 A pooled analysis performed on MR studies including 8374 PC patients by Yuan et al[21], found an odds ratio (OR) of 1.08 (95%CI: 1.02-1.14; P = 0.009) for this association.
 Although this evidence suggests a modest increase in the risk of PDAC in long-standing T2DM, more studies are required to confirm this association in future.